How the Portland Water Bureau monitors for algae and cyanotoxins in the Bull RunRead More…

 While these trace substances may be detected at very low levels in drinking water sources, people regularly consume or expose themselves to products containing these substances in much higher concentrations through everyday use of medicines, food and beverage and other sources.
 The level in which they are found in drinking water sources is very small in comparison.

 Have these compounds been detected in Portland’s water?

-From 2006 to 2009, the Portland Water Bureau tested both the Bull Run and Columbia South Shore Well Field drinking water supplies for medications and other chemicals that can enter a drinking water source.
+The Portland Water Bureau has tested both the Bull Run and Columbia South Shore Well Field drinking water supplies for medications and other chemicals that can enter a drinking water source.
 The medications and chemicals that the Water Bureau tested for included:

 What can Portland Water Bureau customers do to prevent medications and other compounds from entering the water?